NickdevC/Battleships_Game/README.md

       - This module was needed to incorporate the 'randint' method of returning random integers for the computer's ship placement.

 -   [ASCII Art Library](https://pypi.org/project/art/)
-      - This website helped familiarise myself with ASCII art and lead to me finding the 'Battleships' welcome text and my own devleopment of the 'ship' image (also on the welcome screen)
+      - This website helped familiarise myself with ASCII art and lead to me finding the 'Battleships' welcome text and my own devleopment of the 'ship' image (also on the welcome screen).

 -   [Randint method(w3schools)](https://www.w3schools.com/python/ref_random_randint.asp)
       - Used this website to refresh my knowledge of randint, and helped me to apply this method to the computer's random choice function.